indra-code/parametric_curve_fitting_solution/README.md

 ## Key Takeaways

 1. **Decompose the problem** - The parametric equations have a simple linear part + complex oscillating part.
-Tackle them separately.
+Tackling them seperately helped me start from a good estimate.

-2. **Use domain knowledge** - PCA isn't just for dimensionality reduction.
+2. **Using domain knowledge** - PCA isn't just for dimensionality reduction.
 Here it solves the t-correspondence problem by finding the curve's main direction.

 3. **Smart initialization matters** - Good starting guesses make optimization fast and reliable.
 Random search would take much longer and might miss the global optimum.